 You’ll come across an occasional sign pointing you to Dubrovnik’s old city, which seemed unnecessary to me, given that there’s only one path, and you’ll be staring at the city the entire way down.

 During the hike, I only came across one couple enjoying views from the single bench present along the hike.

 As a single female traveler, I oftentimes avoid hiking on desolate paths.
-However, this path is entirely open (no woods) and knowing that the road was in sight below, I felt completely safe.
+However, this path is entirely open (no woods), and knowing that the road was in sight below, I felt completely safe.

-Arriving to Dubrovnik
+Arriving in Dubrovnik